Rachael-G24/Rachael-G24/README.md

-# About me
+# About me 👩‍🦰

-- 🔭 I’m currently sharpening my skills with Wireshark, Networking Fundamentals, and Windows PowerShell, all within my cybersecurity bootcamp with The Ohio State University.
+- 👩‍💻 I'm currently enrolled in a six-month cybersecurity boot camp with The Ohio State University.
+- 🎯 I aim to begin a new career in the tech industry!
+- 🔭 I’m seeking collaboration with other budding cybersecurity professionals.
 - 🌱 I’m studying independently for the Linux Essentials exam through the Linux Professional Institute.
-- 👯 I’m looking for repositories that contain simple Linux commands and scripts so that I may learn from others.
+- 👯 Maybe we can collaborate on repositories containing simple Linux commands and scripts?
-- 🤔 I’m also planning on taking the CompTIA Security+ exam when my bootcamp class ends in December.
+- 🌐 I will take the CompTIA Security+ exam when my boot camp ends in December, 2024.
+Wish me luck! 🍀
 - 📫 How to reach me: Do you have a LinkedIn page?
 You may find me at https://tinyurl.com/yhna7v25 - Let's connect!
-- ⚡ Fun fact: I ride motorcycles and can spend way too much money at Cycle Gear if I'm not careful!
+- ⚡ Fun fact: I ride motorcycles and especially like taking road trips in the fall.